Authoring Nested Groups

 create-group

-The groups function will display as a folder in which instances of groups are created.
-Select the Groups folder to open it.
-The group created on publish is visible.
+The groups function displays as a folder in which instances of groups are created.
+To open it, select the Groups folder.
+The group created on Publish is visible.

 create-new-group

-This group can be created because the site structure for engage includes a groups function.
+This group can be created because the site structure for engaging includes a group’s function.
 The configuration of the function in the site’s Reference Template defaults to allowing the selection of any enabled group template.
 Thus, the template chosen for this new group is the Reference Group.

 These consoles are similar to the Communities Sites console.